The human foot is a marvel of biomechanical engineering that most of us take for granted — until the system fails or breaks down.

 Podiatrists who are part of the UCLA Medical Group offer the following tips for helping maintain healthy feet and avoiding complications.
-The physicians are board-certified, provide comprehensive diagnosis and treatment of all foot and ankle conditions, and also have expertise in the management of diabetic foot problems and sports injuries.
+The physicians are board-certified, provide comprehensive diagnosis and treatment of all foot and ankle conditions, and also have expertise in the management of and sports injuries.

 - Inspect your feet regularly and pay attention to changes in color, texture or appearance.